Coal power in the United States: Environmental impacts

 The Environmental Protection Agency classified the 44 sites as potential hazards to communities, which means the waste sites could cause death and significant property damage if an event such as a storm or a structural failure caused a spill.
 They estimate that about 300 dry landfills and wet storage ponds are used around the country to store ash from coal-fired power plants.
 The storage facilities hold the noncombustible ingredients of coal and the ash trapped by equipment designed to reduce air pollution.

 Acid rain

 Byproducts of coal plants have been linked to acid rain.

 Sulfur dioxide emissions

 86 coal powered plants have a capacity of 107.1 GW, or 9.9% of total U.S. electric capacity, they emitted 5,389,592 tons of SO2 in 2006 – which represents 28.6% of U.S. SO2 emissions from all sources.

 Carbon footprint: emissions

 Emissions from electricity generation account for the largest share of U.S. greenhouse gases, 38.9% of U.S. production of carbon dioxide in 2006 (with transportation emissions close behind, at 31%).
 Although coal power only accounted for 49% of the U.S. electricity production in 2006, it was responsible for 83% of CO_{2} emissions caused by electricity generation that year, or 1,970 million metric ton of CO_{2} emissions.
-Further 130 million metric ton of CO_{2} were released by other industrial coal-burning applications.
+Further 130 million metric tons of CO_{2} were released by other industrial coal-burning applications.